 Looking for seat adjustability?
 You got it.
 How about a low-seating option along with one of the highest seat positions on the market?
 Done.
 Comfortable from the bottom and back?
 It doesn’t get more high back than this one.

 The seat is simply on point.
 The low position allows for lower wind resistance (if needed) and the high position makes it a breeze to stand while still offering great torso and core support while paddling.
 Under the seat, the SS-127 includes a track drawer, which as mentioned before, not only holds the butt of the rods when stored horizontally on the deck, but also offers plenty of space for tackle boxes and relevant gear while sliding from under for easy access.

 How many times have you fumbled under the seat trying to get your favorite bag of lures or pliers?
 You won’t have that problem thanks to the tackle drawer.
 The bow has a tankwell big enough for everything you need to carry and will fit a Yakattack Blackpack, milk crate or small cooler like a glove.
-The bow is also Micro Power Pole ready and will feature an optional rudder.
+The stern is also Micro Power Pole ready and will feature an optional rudder.

 The Bonafide SS127 exceeded all expectations and fully delivered on its promises.
 True innovation from a kayak brand that is completely new to the market!

 Check out our quick run down the Bonafide SS-127 below!